lbovet/docson/README.md

 Documentation for your JSON types.

-Give Docson a JSON schema (v4) and it will create a beautiful documentation.
+Give Docson a JSON schema (v4) and it will generate a beautiful documentation.

 Runs entirely in the browser.